RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 How to set up an MM and QM/MM model from scratch using the ASH-OpenMM interface.

-**Test system:** rubredoxin
+**Test system:** rubredoxin using CHARMM36 protein forcefield.

 This tutorial shows how to set up a classical model of the rubredoxin metalloprotein in ASH using the CHARMM36 forcefield.
-Rubredoxin is one of the simplest metalloproteins having only a single metal-ion (Fe), bound to the protein via 4 cysteine residues but that makes the system a good first test system to demonstrate how to set up a relatively simple metalloprotein using the ASH-OpenMM interface.
+Rubredoxin is one of the simplest metalloproteins having only a single metal-ion (Fe), bound to the protein via 4 cysteine residues but that makes the system a good first test system to demonstrate how to set up a relatively simple metalloprotein using the ASH-OpenMM interface with minimal modifications.

 The files for this tutorial can be found in the ASH source code directory under:
 $ASHDIR/examples/OpenMM_Modeller-setups/rubredoxin or https://github.com/RagnarB83/ash/tree/master/examples/OpenMM_Modeller-setups/rubredoxin